The big fundraising opportunity you’re likely missing

 Drip, drip, drip…

-While a legacy marketing budget is nice, you don’t need a lot of money to effectively promote the idea of including a gift in their will with your donors.
+While a legacy marketing budget is nice, you don’t need a lot of money to effectively promote the idea of including a gift in their Will with your donors.

 Borrow from the idea of drip marketing, a campaign where a series of messages on a single topic are sent, or “dripped” to donors in a specific order, on a predetermined schedule.

-Take stock of all the opportunities you have to communicate with your donors over the course of a year – newsletters, events, impact reports, donor surveys, new donor welcome packages – and plan to incorporate a series of simple messages about gifts in wills in as many of these contacts as possible.
+Take stock of all the opportunities you have to communicate with your donors over the course of a year – newsletters, events, impact reports, donor surveys, new donor welcome packages – and plan to incorporate a series of simple messages about gifts in Wills in as many of these contacts as possible.

-Stop complicating things!
 If you can take even one of the steps outlined above, you’ll be that much closer to receiving a potentially transformational gift.